-A detailed overview of the login process from the user's perspective is provided in the JLV 3.1 User Guide.
+A detailed overview of the login process from the user's perspective is provided in the JLV 3.2 User Guide.
 Once approved, all project documentation is available on the VA JLV Product Repository on GitHub.
-See Administrative Procedures for the link to the repository and refer to Security/Identity Management for detailed information.
+Refer to Security/Identity Management for detailed information.